serilog-mssql/serilog-sinks-mssqlserver/README.md

 Projects can load `ColumnOptions` table configuration from an XML configuration file such as `app.config` or `web.config`.
 The sink configuration method automatically checks `ConfigurationManager`, so there is no code to show, and no additional packages are required.
 See the [External Configuration Syntax](#external-configuration-syntax) topic for details.

-(Settings via `ConfigurationManager` is currently not available to .NET Core applications.
-Even though Microsoft added these classes to .NET Core 2.0, it was not part of the .NET Standard 2.0 API specification which takes precedence when a .NET Core application references this NuGet package.)

 ### External using _Serilog.Settings.Configuration_

 _Requires configuration package version [**3.0.0**](https://www.nuget.org/packages/Serilog.Settings.Configuration/3.0.0) or newer._